conan-io/docs/reference/policies.rst

       * The ``VirtualBuildEnv`` generator used to include the ``bindir`` paths of tool requires regardless of their ``run`` trait in the generated environment.
-With the bugfix enabled, only tool requires with the ``run`` trait set to ``True`` will have their ``bindir`` paths propagated in the ``VirtualBuildEnv`` generator.
+With the bugfix enabled, only tool requires with the ``run`` trait set to ``True`` will have their ``bindir`` paths propagated.
    * Behaviour change https://github.com/conan-io/conan/pull/19286:
       * For the new ``consistent`` trait, its default value currently keeps the old graph expansion behaviour, which had some inconsistencies regarding the handling of private dependencies.
         With the new behaviour enabled, the graph expansion is more consistent and private dependencies are handled in a more intuitive way, but some graphs can be expanded differently.
+For a detailed explanation of the changes, see :ref:`the trait documentation section<reference_conanfile_methods_requirements_consistent>`.

 .. note::
    This policy is independent of the ``core:required_conan_version`` conf,